Murder of Sophie Toscan du Plantier: Suspect

+In 2019, Bailey was convicted of murder in absentia by the Cour d'Assises in Paris, and sentenced to 25 years in prison.
+He was tried in absentia in France after winning a legal battle against extradition.
+In 2020, Ireland's High Court ruled that Bailey could not be extradited.
+Bailey died on 21 January 2024, aged 66, following a suspected cardiac arrest outside his residence in Bantry.

 Bailey was known to local Gardaí from previous incidents of domestic violence towards his partner, which had resulted in her hospitalisation.
 In 2001, he was convicted of assault in Skibbereen District Court.
 A psychiatrist's report prepared for the murder trial concluded he had a "personality constructed on narcissism, psycho-rigidity, violence, impulsiveness, egocentricity, with an intolerance to frustration and a great need for recognition.
 Under the liberating effects of alcohol, he had the tendency to become violent".
 After his failed libel case, the judge stated that "Mr Bailey is a man who likes a certain amount of notoriety, that he likes perhaps to be in the limelight, that he likes a bit of self-publicity".

-Bailey denies knowing the victim.
-Several witnesses have contradicted this.
+Bailey denied knowing the victim.
+Several witnesses contradicted this.

-Bailey was informed of the murder at 1:40 p.m. by an Irish Examiner reporter.
+Bailey was informed of the murder at 1:40 pm by an Examiner reporter.
 He denies telling Bailey the woman was French as he did not know this information at that stage.
 Several witnesses reported being told by Bailey before noon that he was reporting on a murder of a French woman.
-Another three witnesses stated they were offered crime scene photographs at about 11:00 a.m.
+Another three witnesses stated they were offered crime scene photographs at about 11 am.

 While under investigation, he continued to write news articles alleging the victim had "multiple male companions" and steering suspicion for the murder away from West Cork toward France.